Adrin7113/Drug-Aware/README.md

-# Prevnt - A Mobile App for Drug Abuse Prevention and Reporting
+# Drug Aware - A Mobile App for Drug Abuse Prevention and Reporting

 > Addiction Is The Disease That Makes You Too Selfish To See The Havoc You Created Or